 Haven House Art: I think my favourite place to just be is at Noss Head.
 I enjoy walking the loop down to Sinclair Girnigoe and out to Sandigoe Bay.
 I love the tranquility of that place and how it changes day to day.
 The colours are so vibrant in the summer time, with the gorgeous blue hue of the sea , against the lush green cliffs and bright yellow gorse, yet winter brings its own beauty, especially after a storm when the waves are pounding the cliffs below.
 This little area will always hold a special place in my heart and I draw so much strength and comfort from it.

-Nature is definitely my inspiration, but also my peace and reset for when things get hectic.
-My husband & I like to take a trip out on our Triumpj Tiger and explore off the main roads in Caithness when we can.
+Lark & Lily: Nature is definitely my inspiration, but also my peace and reset for when things get hectic.
+My husband & I like to take a trip out on our Triumph Tiger and explore off the main roads in Caithness when we can.
 I have so many places in Caithness I love, including Reiss Beach, Wick river, Duncansby Stacks, Wick harbour/Trinkie, Dunnet Head, and Berriedale beach.
 For me it brings back memories of when we were younger, having picnics & day trips out and about, as we couldn’t afford holidays abroad.
 We made the most of what we had on our doorstep when we had the good weather.
 I was brought up at the Wick harbour and my granny & gaga ran a chip shop and a cafe there.
 I worked in the cafe from around the age of 12 washing dishes.
 It got me into a good work ethic, value of earning money & the hard work that goes into running your own business.

 Describe your experience of starting up and running your business in Caithness.

 Coastline: It has been nothing but positive.
 I reached out to Caithness Business Fund for support and was given help with my business plan, as well as a grant, which helped to fund my start up.
 I really valued this support and have since joined as a member to the Caithness Chamber of Commerce.
 I was also invited along to showcase my business in 2018 to HRH Prince Charles (who was very supportive of my business model).
 I have hosted pop-up shops all over Caithness (and beyond) and built up a really supportive and loyal customer base.
 Throughout lockdown, that support was even more evident.
-I took part in virtual community markets (#caithnessmarket) and the want by everyone to shop local was clear.
+I took part in virtual community markets (#caithnessmarket) and the desire from everyone to shop local was clear.
 Some months I made even more sales than I would have at a real market!

 Caithness Chocolate: It can be tough!
 One of the biggest issues for me is delivery charges.
 They really add to your running costs.
 However, being a small business in a small community can be so rewarding, especially when you have happy customers, and building that connection with them and other businesses is very special.

-Haven House Art: I was already a practicing artist before I came to Caithness almost 10 years ago from Sussex but it felt like starting anew as my entire subject matter changed, and local people didn’t have a clue who I was.
+Haven House Art: I was already a practising artist before I came to Caithness almost 10 years ago from Sussex but it felt like starting anew as my entire subject matter changed, and local people didn’t have a clue who I was.
 I started small by selling my smaller paintings at local markets.
 Facebook helped a lot in the early days and enabled me to share my work with the public.
 I gradually expanded my product range to include prints and other gift items, and now several local outlets sell my items, which is lovely as it means they can do the selling whilst I can do the creating.
 It was difficult in the early days, and it is a hard slog, especially when you are creative and all you want to do is paint, but I had to learn to be disciplined and to push myself to keep putting my work ‘out there’.
 It has got easier as I have learned to trust myself more.
 A lot of trial and error means I now know what works for me and what doesn’t work for me.
 Caithness is a great place to run a business as people are very loyal.
 Once they buy your work or get to know you they tend to return again, which is great.

 Lark & Lily: I did some research of my own back in 2010/2011 and then started Lark & Lily Designs in July 2011.
 I was working in a bank & had done fashion retail before that but I’m a creative soul and I have an honours 2:1 degree in fashion, textiles & design management so I always knew I wanted to start my own business.
 I previously had a side business named crafty clooties, making scarves and cushions.
 At the time there was no one producing jewellery that I was, so I filled that gap in the market after completing the research.
 I signed up for some free business courses from business gateway & HIE from general business start up to social media, book keeping etc. Those were very helpful and I got to meet other small business owners too.
 I have had no funding or government support since starting my business or during the pandemic.
 Unfortunately due to an HMRC online error, I was ineligible for the self employment grant, which was disappointing and upsetting.